anannerup/AreYouBuffed/README.md

 Configure exactly which flasks, elixirs, weapon enchants, and group buffs matter for each of your characters, then run `/buffed` to get an instant on-screen checklist — green if you have it, red if you don't.
 Optionally, AreYouBuffed can auto-decline ready checks on your behalf when something required is missing, so you never accidentally ready up half-buffed.

-There's no per-item consumable tracking, no DPS meter, no bloat — just "am I buffed, yes or no."

 ---

 ## Table of contents